---

 Talent ──→ Hired at Top Firm ←── Connections

-Among all people, talent and connections may be unrelated.
-But among people hired at top firms (conditioning on the collider), they’re negatively correlated — you got in either through talent OR connections.
+In the simulation below, talent and connections are independent by construction.
+But among people hired at top firms (conditioning on the collider), they're **negatively** correlated — you got in either through talent OR connections.

 The resulting artifact is called **collider bias** or **selection bias**, and it's a common trap in regression analysis.